petitpre/Macchiato-eventbus/README.md

 A javascript distributed event bus for navigators, cordova apps and vert.x servers

-You need to have node.js and vert.x installed.
+You need to have node.js installed.

 see :
 http://nodejs.org/